The Ultimate Guide to Countertop Materials for Home Renovations: Pros and Cons

 3.1 Pros:

-• Low Water Absorption: Water absorption is minimal, ensuring it remains free from expansion.
+• Low Water Absorption: Water absorption is minimal, ensuring it remains expansion-free.

 • Resistant to UV: highly resistant to UV light, guaranteeing no fading or degradation over time.

-• Fireproof: Withstands high temperatures without burning, scorching, or cracking.
+• Fireproof: It can withstand high temperatures without burning, scorching, or cracking.
 It's classified to EN 13501 ASTM E84.

-• Colour Durability: Precise control of pigmentation during manufacturing ensures superior colour consistency between slabs, resulting in a durable product resistant to fading over time.
+• Colour Durability: Precise pigmentation control during manufacturing ensures superior colour consistency between slabs, resulting in a durable product resistant to fading over time.

-• Scratch Resistant: Boasts one of the highest levels of scratch resistance available in the market today, scoring a seven (7/10) on the Mohs scale for mineral hardness.
+• Scratch Resistant: Boasts one of the highest levels of scratch resistance available today, scoring a seven (7/10) on the Mohs scale for mineral hardness.

-• External Applications: Durability against freezing and thawing conditions, along with its versatility in various weather conditions, showcases its exceptional performance.
+• External Applications: Its durability against freezing and thawing conditions and its versatility in various weather conditions showcase its exceptional performance.

 • Abrasion Resistant: Surpasses granite and porcelain in abrasion resistance, making it an excellent choice for high-traffic areas or commercial applications like facades and flooring.